apache/mesos/docs/submitting-a-patch.md

     1. To build all tests without executing them, use something like: `make tests`.
     2. To execute a single unit test (helpful when trying to debug a test case failure), use something like: `make check GTEST_FILTER="HTTPTest.Delete"`.

+4. Divide your change into one or more Git commits.
+Each commit should represent a single logical (atomic) change to the Mesos source code: this makes your changes easier to review.
+For more information, see the [reviewer guidelines](effective-code-reviewing.md).
+    1. Try to avoid including other, unrelated cleanups (e.g., typo fixes or style nits) in the same commit that makes functional changes.
+While typo fixes are great, including them in the same commit as functional changes makes the commit history harder to read.
+    2. Developers often make incremental commits to save their progress when working on a change, and then "rewrite history" (e.g., using `git rebase -i`) to create a clean set of commits once the change is ready to be reviewed.

-4. Make sure to pull in any changes that have been committed to master branch.
+5. Make sure to pull in any changes that have been committed to master branch.
 Using Git, do this via something like:
     1. `git checkout master`
     2. `git pull`
     3. `git checkout my_branch`